EFTEC/MiniLang/README.md

   * New method **separate2()** and evalAllLogic2() it works with PHP's eval.
   * New method generateClass2()
   * separate2() and evalAllLogic2() works by parsing the tokens and converting in native PHP code.
-  * However it is from x2 to x5 slower than evalAllLogic().
+  * However it is from x2 to x5 slower than evalAllLogic(true).
   * This new motor could work by caching the evaluation in fields $setTxt,$whereTxt,$elseTxt,$initTxt
   * See benchmark
 * 2.11 2019-10-11 method _param (class).
 Also, $a.fn() is allowed.